GDSC-RCCIIT/General-Purpose-Scripts/scripts/amazon-price-alert/readme.md

 ### About

-A Python3 script to automate the email sending process
+A Python script to alert if amazon product price below threshold

 ### Setup